bingeli1212/nitrile-preview/doc/DOC-contex.md

 - The "linuxlibertine" font seems to have missing glyphs for ``Ascr`` to ``Zscr`` and other math variant glyphs

+- For a figure, if there are multiple lines for a sub-caption, the lines appear to be too far separated vertically from each other

 # The \bTABLE problem

 The LONG table expressed by \bTABLE would  start